LucaCappelletti94/approximations/README.rst

 Knapsack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Knapsack is approximated using a FPTAS.
+Knapsack is approximated using a FPTAS, with arbitrarily good approximation.
+The computing cost increases up to becoming NP as the approximation approaches 0.

 .. code:: python